cjloff/blog/src/blog/switching-from-bem-to-tailwind.md

 <h2>Is this just inline styles?</h2>

-A common argument against Tailwind is that it's just inline styles in a different guise, however this isn't the case:
+A common argument against Tailwind is that it's just inline styles in a different guise, however here are a few reasons that this isn't the case:

 - Your utility classes are governed by a set of rules in your config that dictate the over-all look and feel of your website e.g. spacing, colours and so on.
 Inline styles won't do this.
 - Provides a consistent and shared way of writing CSS by leveraging existing utility classes, inline styles would be wildly inconsistent if applied over a project.